aspuru-guzik-group/funsies/paper/paper.md

 provide several sample workflows on Github, with a focus on computational chemistry, quantum computing, and high-performance computing infrastructure.

-We intend to maintain `funsies` and of course welcome collaborations from contributors around the world.
+We intend to maintain `funsies` and of course welcome [collaborations from contributors around the world.](https://github.com/aspuru-guzik-group/funsies/blob/master/CONTRIBUTING.md)

 # Acknowledgements

-We acknowledge testing by early users Cher-Tian Ser (@chertianser), Kjell Jorner (@kjelljorner) and Gabriel dos Passos Gomes (@gabegomes).
-CL also thanks Chris Crebolder (@ccrebolder) for help setting up documentation pages.
+We acknowledge testing by early users Cher-Tian Ser, Kjell Jorner and Gabriel dos Passos Gomes.
+CL also thanks Chris Crebolder for help setting up documentation pages.
 We acknowledge the Defense Advanced Research Projects Agency (DARPA) under the Accelerated Molecular Discovery Program under Cooperative Agreement No.
 HR00111920027 dated August 1, 2019.
 The content of the information presented